Heat kernel coefficients on Kahler manifolds: Introduction

-In this paper, we show that in the case of K\"ahler manifolds, Polterovich's formula produces an explicit graph theoretic formula for $a_n$.
-More precisely, if we use graphs to represent Weyl invariants in the sense that each vertex represents a partial derivative of the K\"ahler metric and each edge represents the contraction of index pairs, then the heat kernel coefficients satisfy
+Now we state the main result of this paper.
+We use graphs to represent Weyl invariants in the sense that each vertex represents a partial derivative of the K\"ahler metric and each edge represents the contraction of index pairs, then the heat kernel coefficients satisfy

 where $G$ runs over stable digraphs of weight $n$ (cf. Definition \ref{df3}) and $z(G)$ is a graph invariant given by

 Here $\mathscr C(G)$ is the set of all $2^{|E(G)|}$ possible ways to cut edges of $G$ and $w(G)=|E(G)|-|V(G)|$ is the weight of $G$.
 Given an edge-cutting $C\in\mathscr C(G)$, $\mathfrak m(C)$ is the number of edges being cut and $\Gamma_C$ is a pointed graph obtained by connecting all loose ends to a new vertex $\bullet$ (cf. Definition \ref{df2}).
 Finally $\varphi(\Gamma_C)$ is the number of stable reductions of $\Gamma_C$ (see Definition \ref{df1}).